 This lack of stress was not entirely due to the typical “vacation” mind, however.
 In fact, 26.3% of respondents continued working while away.
 Even the work itself appeared easier.
-Those who worked while remote noticed a significant uptick in their productivity levels.
+Those who worked in the truest sense of “remotely” noticed a significant uptick in their productivity levels.
 Happiness and productivity have been repeatedly proven to go hand in hand.
-Evidently, this holds true in even the most remote of locations.
+Evidently, this holds true even in the remotest of locations.

 New Year, New Plans

 In a separate survey, we only looked at respondents who had plans to travel to a remote campground or cabin this year.
-They shared their upcoming plans for 2021 with us.
+They shared their upcoming plans with us.

 Location was the most important factor in travel to 81.7% of respondents, with most looking to California (27.2%), Colorado (22.7%), or even Alaska (19.5%) as refuge.
-In spite of looking to go off the grid, most respondents relied on some form of internet connection for their secluded getaway, as online reviews were the second most important planning factor behind location.
+Despite looking to go off the grid, most respondents relied on some form of internet connection for their secluded getaway, as online reviews were the second most important planning factor behind location.

 Remote work took on a much more literal meaning for many participants.
 Overall, 52.4% planned to work remotely in a cabin.
 Baby boomers were the most likely to consider this extremely remote work, while just under half of millennials could say the same.
 Considering how much more productive people felt while working from a remote cabin, perhaps even more will be willing to give it a try in the near future.

-As cabins have made a positive impact on traveler’s lives over last year, you may want to consider a remote getaway as your next vacation.
-It’s social-distant friendly, cost-effective, and most respondents returned feeling happier, less stressed, and even more productive.
-At a time when mental health is being so heavily tested, a little nature could be just what the doctor ordered.
+Cabins have positively impacted travelers’ lives over the last few years.
+It’s a refreshing, cost-effective, and energizing retreat, with most respondents expressing they returned feeling happier, less stressed, and even more productive.
+A little nature could be just what the doctor ordered.

 VacationRenter helps you find the absolute perfect rental for your next great getaway.
 Easily search and browse based on your specific needs and get inspired by all the world has to offer you.
 Just head to VacationRenter today to get started.